Ange Postecoglou: Yokohama F. Marinos

-On 19 December 2017 Yokohama F. Marinos announced they had appointed Postecoglou as head coach at the Succession of the 2017 Japanese Emperor's Cup.
+On 19 December 2017, Yokohama F. Marinos announced they had appointed Postecoglou as head coach with his tenure set to begin after the 2017 Japanese Emperor's Cup.
 Postecoglou's first domestic game as coach of Yokohama ended with a 1–1 draw against Cerezo Osaka at Yanmar Stadium, Osaka.
-After an initial difficult start to the season, which saw Yokohama F. Marinos facing potential relegation, Postecoglou guided the club to the final of the J-League Cup, and a 12th place finish in the league.
-Although the club finished with the second highest number of goals scored in the season, they also conceded the third most goals of any club during the season.
+After an initial difficult start to the season, which saw Yokohama F. Marinos facing potential relegation, Postecoglou guided the club to the final of the J-League Cup, and a 12th-place finish in the league.

 After receiving interest from the Greece national team to become their new manager, Postecoglou extended his contract with Yokohama F. Marinos.
 Yokohama's belief in Postecoglou was rewarded during the 2019 season when he guided the club to their first J. League title in 15 years.
-In doing so, he became the first Australian manager to win a league title in Japan.

 Celtic

 Postecoglou became the manager of Scottish Premiership club Celtic on 10 June 2021, signing a 12-month rolling contract, making him the first Australian manager to coach a major club in Europe.
 Celtic, who had just lost their league title to Rangers for the first time in a decade, had abruptly missed out on hiring English manager Eddie Howe.
 The new appointment was mocked by Celtic fan and Talksport presenter Alan Brazil, who apologised on his show a year later, after Postecoglou had won the league.
 Australian Celtic player Tom Rogic reflected on the atmosphere at the appointment: "I laugh sometimes when I look back.
-Although I knew him quite well, there was a perception of: 'Who's this guy?'".
+Although I knew him quite well, there was a perception of: 'Who's this guy?'"

+2021–22

-Postecoglou made his debut in a UEFA Champions League qualifier on 20 July, drawing 1–1 against Danish Superliga club FC Midtjylland; a 2–1 loss in the second leg in Denmark led to elimination eight days later.
+Postecoglou's first game was a UEFA Champions League qualifier on 20 July, drawing 1–1 against Danish Superliga club FC Midtjylland; a 2–1 loss in the second leg in Denmark led to elimination eight days later.
 He lost his first league game 2–1 away to Heart of Midlothian on 31 July.
 On 19 December 2021, Celtic won the Scottish League Cup after defeating Hibernian 2–1 at Hampden Park in the final.
 The following 2 February, a 3–0 win over rivals Rangers put Celtic to the top of the league table for the first time in the season, ending a 13-game unbeaten start for opposing manager Giovanni van Bronckhorst.
 Having not let their lead slip, the league title was sealed on 11 May with a game remaining, after a 1–1 draw at Dundee United.

-Postecoglou became the first Australian to win a league title in Europe.
+Though some sources called Postecoglou the first Australian to win a league title in Europe, he was preceded by several weeks by Anthony Limbrick, who won the Cymru Premier for The New Saints.
 He was the league Manager of the Month five times in his first season, for October 2021 and January to April 2022, while winning the PFA Scotland Manager of the Year and SFWA Manager of the Year.